Vas deferens: Other animals

 Most vertebrates have some form of duct to transfer the sperm from the testes to the urethra.
-In cartilaginous fish and amphibians, sperm is carried through the archinephric duct, which also partially helps to transport urine from the kidneys.
+In cartilaginous fish and amphibians, sperm are carried through the archinephric duct, which also partially helps to transport urine from the kidneys.
 In teleosts, there is a distinct sperm duct, separate from the ureters, and often called the vas deferens, although probably not truly homologous with that in humans.
 The vas deferens loops over the ureter in placental mammals, but not in marsupial mammals.

 In cartilaginous fishes, the part of the archinephric duct closest to the testis is coiled up to form an epididymis.
 Below this are a number of small glands secreting components of the seminal fluid.
 The final portion of the duct also receives ducts from the kidneys in most species.

-In amniotes, however, the archinephric duct has become a true vas deferens, and is used only for conducting sperm, never urine.
+In amniotes (mammals, birds, and reptiles), the archinephric duct has become a true vas deferens, and is used only for conducting sperm, never urine.
 As in cartilaginous fish, the upper part of the duct forms the epididymis.
 In many species, the vas deferens ends in a small sac for storing sperm.

 The only vertebrates to lack any structure resembling a vas deferens are the primitive jawless fishes, which release sperm directly into the body cavity, and then into the surrounding water through a simple opening in the body wall.